 10.1 We will normally settle transactions on a DvP basis as noted above, which means that any assets received by us in relation to this Agreement will therefore not be eligible to be treated as client assets under the FCA CASS Rules and will therefore not be segregated from our own accounts.
 In entering into this Agreement and placing orders with us, you agree that we may, at our discretion, fully utilise the DvP exemption as permitted by the FCA Rules.

 10.2 We shall not ordinarily be responsible to you for the safe custody of your investments.
 However, there may be circumstances in which we do hold client assets on your behalf, such as:

-10.3 Where a custody relationship is established in line with Clause 10.2, this will (subject to the agreement between us and you) carry out the following services:
+10.3 Where we have agreed to establish a custody relationship in line with Clause 10.2, we shall use reasonable endeavours to carry out the following services:

 11. REGISTRATION AND HOLDING OF SAFE CUSTODY INVESTMENTS

 11.1 The Custodian may arrange the registration of your safe custody investments in any name permitted by the FCA CASS Rules.
 In particular, but without limitation: